-Adult and Senior Programs
+Adult & Senior Group Programs

 In-person and virtual programs are available.
 A variety of history and environmental based programs are available to adult groups and taught by our Environmental Education staff and Dunn Museum Education staff.

 For further inquiries or to book a presentation please contact us by phone at 847-367-6640 or by email.
 We ask that programs be booked at least two weeks in advance.
 These presentations are also available at the Dunn Museum, please call or email to inquire.

 *On-site tours at Fort Sheridan and the Stevenson House are priced separately.
 Please call 847-367-6640 or email to inquire about those presentations.

 These regularly scheduled programs are offered at a variety of preserves throughout the year.
 Many include a guided walk through the preserves.
 Specific program dates, locations and topics can be found in our quarterly Horizons newsletter or our online calendar.

 See our full calendar for additional programs and events for all ages: